iabhiroop/Dynamic-ChromaBlend-Real-time-Chroma-Keying-and-Compositing-with-OpenCV/README.md

   - Applicable to specified pixel values and can be adjusted.

 ### Installation
-Install the flask_opencv repository by following the instructions in the repository.
+Install the Chroma keying repository by following the instructions in the repository.

 Install the required Python libraries using the following command:
 ```pip install opencv numpy```